 Mount Kilimanjaro is one of the seven highest summits in the world and the highest in Africa at 19,341 feet above sea level.
 It is located in Tanzania near the Kenyan border in East Africa.
 It forms part of the Kilimanjaro National Park and an important destination in Tanzania.
-The mountain was discovered by a European explorer, Johannes Rebman, in 1848.
+The first European explorer to discover was mountain was Johannes Rebman in 1848.
 Several theories have suggested the origin of the name “Kilimanjaro.”
 One of the theories from the Chagga people of Tanzania explains “Kilima” to mean mountain and “Njaro” to denote whiteness.
 The other theory was from the Europeans who attempted to summit the peak but failed hence adopted the phrase from the Chagga to mean their failure to climb the mountain.

 Formation and Physical Characteristics